-- Create community.
+- Create a community.
 Find your role in contributing to team culture and unity.
 Make sure every teammate feels a sense of belonging to the team.
 Be wary to take part in cliques or engage in behaviors that disrupt team chemistry.

-All minor offenses will result in extra conditioning (running, push-ups, etc.).
-All other offenses that constitute a violation of the Athlete Code of Conduct and The QCVA Way will result in disciplinary action.
+Offenses that constitute a violation of the Athlete Code of Conduct and The QCVA Way will result in disciplinary action.